-(EUR thousands) 2017 2016
+(EUR thousands) 2018 2017

-Revenue 118,784 130,817
+Revenue 116,059 118,784

-Cost of sales -31,207 -33,660
+Cost of sales -33,540 -31,207

-Gross margin 87,577 97,156
+Gross margin 82,519 87,577

-Gross margin % 73.7% 74.3%
+Gross margin % 71.1% 73.7%

-The consolidated gross margin was 73.7% in 2017, compared to 74.3% in 2016, mainly due to lower sales and due to the fact that the cost of sales include a fixed portion that is not directly correlated to the level of sales.
+The consolidated gross margin was 71.1% in 2018, compared to 73.7% in 2017, mainly due to lower sales (the cost of sales include a fixed portion that is not directly correlated to the level of sales) and a less favorable mix (lower sales in the outside broadcast vans, which on average have a higher margin).

-6.3.
-Research and development expenses
+Research and development expenses 6.3.

-Research and development expenses amounted to EUR 25.0 million in 2017 versus EUR 23.7 million in 2016.
+Research and development expenses amounted to EUR 25.4 million in 2018 versus EUR 25.0 million in 2017.
 R&D does not require any considerable investment, since engineers and programmers work directly and mainly on the machines to be sold or on servers for the software development.
-Moreover, the markets in which EVS operates and which are characterized by a rapid evolution of used technologies and the impossibility to predict future benefits that on-going developments are likely to generate, lead the Board of Administration conclude that the criteria of IAS38.57 were not met.
-Consequently, development costs incurred in 2017 cannot be capitalized.
+Moreover, the markets in which EVS operates and which are characterized by a rapid evolution of used technologies and the impossibility to predict future benefits that on-going developments are likely to generate, lead the Board of Directors conclude that the criteria of IAS38.57 were not met.
+Consequently, development costs incurred in 2018 cannot be capitalized.